-Since the financial Armageddon, it’s been guns, gold and slaves.
+Since the financial armageddon, it’s been guns, gold and lots of slaves.

 It is 2106.
 Seventy years have passed since our times collapsed in complete banking disaster.
 No one cares about over-population, mass extinctions or climate change any longer.
 The world is a post-apocalyptic paradise—for a few.

 One of those ‘few’ is Donald Aldingford, a star barrister in his mid-thirties.
 Suddenly he is no longer one of the ‘few’ after being shot down and jailed for trespassing into private airspace.
 While in prison, he picks up disturbing rumours about his younger brother Lawrence, who disappeared without trace ten years earlier aged seventeen.